MikiP98/HumilityAFM/README.md

 If you want support for specific MC version pls create an [issue on GitHub](https://github.com/MikiP98/HumilityAFM/issues)

 **Q:** Can you port to mod to forge?
-**A:** I wanted this to be a forge mod, but I just could get even the empty template to work and I gave up.
+**A:** I wanted this to be a forge mod, but I just couldn't get even the empty forge template to work and I gave up.
 I'm not planing on porting the mod myself, but if you are interested in porting it yourself, you can, pls let me know of such projects on GitHub :)
 You can also use the mod [Kilt](https://github.com/KiltMC/Kilt) to run forge mods on fabric